Chipped, Cracked, or Broken Teeth

 Bulimia is an eating disorder that can badly damage your teeth.
 The binging behavior can include consumption of sugar-rich foods that feed oral bacteria, while the purging behavior exposes your teeth to erosive stomach acids.
 Damaged teeth remain a reminder of your disorder and can contribute to a poor self-image, which may increase your risk of relapse.Bulimia teeth repair is an essential part of recovery from this disorder and can help you enjoy a happy healthy life after bulimia.

 During your consultation with Dr. Scott Rice, you can talk about potential causes for your problems, and Dr. Rice will offer solutions to ensure your new smile lasts as long as possible.
 We may recommend, for example, Invisalign or other orthodontic treatments to improve your bite to reduce bruxism or stress on your teeth.

 Occlusion, the way your teeth come together when you bite, can destroy smiles over time.
-If you or a loved one have teeth that are worn and shorter than they used to be, this is a sign of malocclusion (a bad bite).
-Reconstructive dentistry has the ability to not only restore the worn dentition, but also to prevent future damage.
+If you or a loved one have worn teeth or teeth that are shorter than they used to be, this is a sign of malocclusion (a bad bite).
+Reconstructive dentistry has the ability to not only restore the worn dentition but also to prevent future damage.

 Crown Lengthening to Correct Gummy Smiles